k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 before the request is handed off to the extension. `JPluginHelper::importPlugin('koowa', null, true, KFactory::get('lib.koowa.event.dispatcher'));`

-The heart of is the Koowa event dispatcher which is a custom event dispatcher. [:todo] Need to figure out what exactly this does and write some more details.
+The heart of is the Koowa event dispatcher which is a custom event dispatcher. {::todo} Need to figure out what exactly this does and write some more details.
 Doesn't appear to add any more hooks yet.
-So perhaps all thats called is onAfterInitialise? [/:todo]
+So perhaps all thats called is onAfterInitialise? {:/todo}

 The first thing we hit (via an onAfterInitialise event) is the authorization/authentication of a user.
 This is the beginning of the awesome magic Nooku provides.
 Nooku logs in the user and then the request is passed on to the next event.